 Overlay of SRS image targeting the cellulose at 2890 cm-1 in red and the TPEF in green of an 'Elodea' aquatic plant.
-Courtesy of IFN-CNR, Dip. di Fisica, Politecnico di Milano and Center for Nano Science and Technology @ Polimi, Ist.
-Italiano di Tecnologia
+Courtesy of Prof. Dario Polli, Dipartimento di Fisica, Politecnico di Milano, Nonlinear Optical Microscopy Lab "VIBRA"

 Raman spectroscopy like CARS and SRS require multiple laser wavelengths in order to operate.
 In most cases a narrow spectral laser operation (<6 cm-1) is an advantage with respect to femtosecond sources.
 The detection of specific stoke (or Anti-stokes) shifts is possible only with a limited bandwith.
 A transform limited picosecond pulse train represent the best trade-off for the application.